-The i-STAT EG7+ cartridge with the i-STAT 1 System is intended for use in the in vitro quantification of Sodium, Potassium, Ionized Calcium, Hematocrit, pH, oxygen partial pressure, and carbon dioxide partial pressure in arterial, venous or capillary whole blood.
+The i-STAT CG8+ cartridge with the i-STAT 1 System is intended for use in the in vitro quantification of sodium, potassium, ionized Calcium, glucose, hematocrit, pH, oxygen partial pressure, and carbon dioxide partial pressure in arterial, venous or capillary whole blood.

 Analyte Intended Use Sodium (Na) Sodium measurements are used for monitoring electrolyte imbalances.
-Potassium (K) Potassium measurements are used for diagnosis and monitoring of diseases and clinical conditions that manifest high and low potassium levels.
-Ionized Calcium (iCa) lonized calcium measurements are used in the diagnosis, monitoring, and treatment of conditions including, but not limited to, parathyroid disease, a variety of bone diseases, chronic renal disease and tetany and disturbances related to surgical and intensive care.
-Hematocrit (Hct) Hematocrit measurements can aid in the determination and monitoring of normal or abnormal total red cell volume status including, but not limited to conditions such as anemia erythrocytosis and blood loss related to trauma and surgery. рН pH, $PO_2$ , and $PCO_2$ measurements are used in the diagnosis, Oxygen Partial Pressure ( P O 2 ) monitoring, and treatment of respiratory disturbances and metabolic and respiratory-based acid-base disturbances.
+Potassium (K) Potassium measurements are used in the diagnosis and monitoring of diseases and clinical conditions that manifest high and low potassium levels. lonized Calcium (iCa) lonized calcium measurements are used in the diagnosis, monitoring, and treatment of conditions including, but not limited to, parathyroid disease, a variety of bone diseases, chronic renal disease, tetany, and disturbances related to surgical and intensive care.
+Glucose (Glu) Glucose measurements are used in the diagnosis, monitoring, and treatment of carbohydrate metabolism disorders including, but not limited to, diabetes mellitus, neonatal hypoglycemia, idiopathic hypoglycemia, and pancreatic islet cell carcinoma.
+Hematocrit (Hct) Hematocrit measurements can aid in the determination and monitoring of normal or abnormal total red cell volume status including, but not limited to, conditions such as anemia, erythrocytosis, and blood loss related to trauma and surgery. рН pH, $PO_2$ , and $PCO_2$ measurements are used in the diagnosis, Oxygen Partial Pressure ( P O 2 ) monitoring, and treatment of respiratory disturbances and metabolic and respiratory-based acid-base disturbances.
 Carbon Dioxide Partial Pressure ( P CO 2 ) Bicarbonate is used in the diagnosis and treatment of numerous potentially serious disorders associated with changes in body acid-base balance.